 \section{Related Work}

 \paragraph{Machine learning in systems and storage} In follow-up work to Mittos~\cite{hao2017supporting}, a custom neural network was built that makes inferences inside the OS's I/O scheduler queue.
 The neural network decides synchronously whether to submit requests to the device using binary classification~\cite{hao2020linnos}.
 There are notable differences between that system and our \kml.
 That system was trained offline using TensorFlow and exclusively trained in user space.
-Additionally, inferences were tested only on NVMe-SSDs, and the model could not be easily re-trained.
-Finally, each of the two layers in their neural network were custom built.
-Conversely, \kml provides a more flexible architecture.
-Training, retraining, normalization, repeated inference---all are possible and accomplished with ease in any combination of online, offline, synchronous, or asynchronous settings.
-Additionally, \kml easily supports an arbitrary number of generalizable neural network layers, and experiments demonstrate more expressive classification abilities on a more diverse set of devices.
+Additionally, each of their two layers were custom built.
+Conversely, \kml provides a more flexible architecture. \kml training, retraining, normalization, repeated inference---all are possible and accomplished with ease in any combination of online, offline, synchronous, or asynchronous settings.
+Lastly, \kml easily supports an arbitrary number of generalizable neural network layers; our experiments demonstrate more expressive classification abilities on a more diverse set of devices.

 Laga \etal~\cite{laga2016lynx} improved readahead performance in the Linux Kernel with Markov chain models, netting a 50\% I/O performance improvement in TPC-H~\cite{TPC-H} queries on SATA-SSDs.
-In contrast, our experimentation was conducted on a wider selection of storage media (NVMe-SSD and SATA-SSD) and workloads.
+In contrast, our experiments ran on a wider selection of storage media (NVMe-SSD and SATA-SSD) and workloads.
 In TPC-H, we show improvements up to 39\% despite TPC-H being a completely new workload for our readahead model.
 Moreover, our results illustrate that our readahead model can improve I/O throughput by as much as 2.4$\times$---all while keeping memory consumption under 4KB, in comparison to Laga \etal's much larger 94MB Markov chain model.